MicrosoftDocs/VBA-Docs/api/Word.TableOfAuthorities.PageNumberSeparator.md

 # TableOfAuthorities.PageNumberSeparator property (Word)

-Returns of sets the characters (up to five) that separate individual page references in a table of authorities.
+Returns or sets the characters (up to five) that separate individual page references in a table of authorities.
 Read/write  **String**.

 ## Syntax